WolfspiritM/DiscordChroma/README.md

 # razer-chroma-discord

-this is the first (maybe) discord integration for razer chroma keyboards. this is a very very very very very very early test version.
+this is the first (maybe) discord integration for razer chroma keyboards. this is a early test version.

 HOW TO INSTALL